20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Is Ho Chi Minh safe at night?

-Ho Chi Minh City is generally safe at night in tourist areas.
-With normal urban precautions recommended.
+Ho Chi Minh City is generally safe at night in tourist areas with normal urban precautions recommended.

 What not to bring to Vietnam?